reichherzerp/PropPy/README.md

 ### Installation
+#### Requirements
+Usage with Python 3.8 and 3.9 is supported and tested.
+The packages listed in requirements.txt are needed for PropPy and installed automatically by installing PropPy.

 #### Installing with pip
 If you are using Linux or macOS you can install PropPy with pip:
 ```